 Short on literary flourish, the Proclamation was long on impact.The Best Books on President Lincoln

-Washington obliged by issuing a proclamation that Thursday, November 26, 1789, would be a day of public thanksgiving.
+Washington obliged by issuing a proclamation that Thursday, November 26, 1789, would be a day of public thanksgiving.The War on Thanksgiving

-Certainly the proclamation was variously appreciated and feared in its own day, by friends and foes alike.
+Certainly the Proclamation was variously appreciated and feared in its own day, by friends and foes alike.

 What the proclamation did—and did not do—has been a matter of debate ever since.

 The people were required by proclamation to be present on Sundays in their proper place.